 Poquinca aims to explore the current societal shifts from the voices of those going through the transitional period between adolescence and adulthood.
 With a focus on women and female identifying persons between the ages of 17 and 21, the film will serve as a sociological record of this period in time and of these different voices around the world.

 Trashy Selfies (2017 - 2019)

-In this series the artist uses humor to question our relationships with the internet and social media as well as the audience and their relationship with art.
-Trashy selfies explores the "art selfie" in a way that simultaneously pokes fun at the importance of artwork and the constant demand for new content.
+Posing the cheeky question of how our relationships with the creative content we consume affect our desires of consumption, Trashy Selfies explores the "art selfie" in a way that simultaneously pokes fun at the importance of artwork and the constant demand for new content that is readily shareable.
 In this new economy of art, how long will it be before all that is left to share is the waste of consumerism?

 multi-channel virtual video installation w/ audio, 1 min 28 sec

 Views was produced while at Momo Studio Residency in Wuxi, China.
 In the same vein as, Is This Meme Art , Views uses video that is considered by the artist to be “digital garbage”.
 The artist used live-streaming apps such as Inke as well as video stories from wechat, instagram, and snapchat feeds.
 The sound for the video was created by sampling over-compressed audio from viral videos and video memes.
 Finally, the artist takes these videos and renders them in a virtual space to emulate the neural response of dopamine feedback loops while being engaged with social media.

 Get Your Views; Is this Meme Art?
 (2019)